 There you have 30 of the best website layout examples.
-We hope you’ll pick something up from these examples and apply them to your projects.
-One last thing - don’t forget to give Mockplus a go when building your next website layout.
+We hope you’ll pick something from these examples and apply them to your next projects.
+One last thing that you should not forget is to give Mockplus a go while building your next website layout.
 With its wide array of components and icons available, you can easily drag and drop elements to finish your page layout.
 Good luck and happy creating!